TamaraJoniec/tech-and-beyond/public/content/blog/css-positioning-explained.md

 }
 ```

-Elements with sticky positioning:
+### Key Features:

-- Act like relatively positioned elements until they cross a specified point during scrolling
+- Acts like `relative` until a set point is reached, then acts like `fixed`
-- Then act like fixed elements when the user scrolls past that point
+- Sticks to a specified position when scrolling
-- Great for section headings or navigation elements that should stick when scrolling
+- Perfect for keeping headings or navigation bars visible

-## Z-Index and Stacking Context

-The z-index property controls the stacking order of positioned elements.
+---

+## Z-Index: Who’s on Top?

+If you've ever had an element disappear _behind_ something else when it shouldn’t, that’s where `z-index` comes in.
+It controls which elements sit on top of others.

 ```css
 .element {